Media Query 2+

 # Media Types

 Media types describe the category of the device.
 Except when using the not or only logical operators, where the media type must be included, the media type is optional.
-The currently supported media types for JS applications are as follows:
+The media types currently supported by JS applications are as follows:

 | Media Type | Description |